-According to the CDC, Alprazolam (Xanax) consistently ranks among the top 5 death causing drugs in the U.S.
+According to the CDC, Alprazolam (Xanax) consistently ranks among the top 5 drugs causing death in the United States.

 As a result, overdose deaths from benzodiazepine drugs like Xanax increased from around 1,100 in ’99 to almost 9,000 in 2015 an over 800% increase, according to findings published The New England Journal of Medicine.

 Xanax alone does not cause many fatal overdoses.
 It is when it is combined with other drugs, including alcohol, that it becomes potentially deadly.

 There are far too many Xanax stories that involve fatal overdose.
 Unfortunately, the public only hears about celebrities, like Heath Ledger, Amy Winehouse or Whitney Houston, who passed away, at least in part, because of benzodiazepines.